bigprof-software/appgini-docs/pages/application-features/database-backup-restore.md

 - Ensure that the `mysqldump` utility is installed and accessible from the command line.
 - Make sure the database credentials in your AppGini application have the necessary permissions to perform backups and restores.
+- If your application is stuck in maintenance mode after a failed backup or restore attempt, you can manually exit maintenance mode by deleting the `.maintenance` file located in the `admin` directory of your AppGini application.
 - Make sure the web server user has write permissions to the directory where the backup files are stored, which is the `admin/backups` directory inside your AppGini application directory.

     > To change the permissions, you can use the following command: